You can choose to commemorate your loved one at any of the Harbour Hospice sites with the tribute that best suits you and your family.

-The purchase of a leaf, tile or feather provides both a tangible and lasting memory and also helps to ensure that Hospice services can continue to be provided free of charge to the people of the Harbour Hospice community.
+The purchase of a tile, leaf or feather provides both a tangible and lasting memory and also helps to ensure that Hospice services can continue to be provided free of charge to the people of the Harbour Hospice community.

-The first Life Tree was created in the early 90’s by artist Terry Stringer as a symbol of hope.
+At North Shore the first Life Tree was created in the early 90’s by artist Terry Stringer as a symbol of hope and has been growing ever since.
 A beautiful bronze leaf inscribed with your loved one’s name can be placed on the Life Tree in the foyer at North Shore.

-At Tui House in our Warkworth Wellsford community, a stunning korowai artwork ‘The Embrace’ is a symbol of the wraparound care that Hospice offers those who are living with a life-limiting condition.
+At Tui House in the heart of the Warkworth Wellsford community you can find a stunning korowai artwork ‘The Embrace’ which is a symbol of the wraparound care that Hospice offers those who are living with a life-limiting condition.
 Created by artist Sarah Brill and comprising 250 stainless steel feathers, each can commemorate a loved one.
 Also available, are a limited number of coloured stainless steel feathers individually framed, with dedication plaque.

 Contact us to organise a tribute or for more information.

 Te Kahu Pairuri mai i Takarunga ki Te Hana